-A recent blog post was about how to win a big promotion and, as usual, it has a lot of good advice.
+One memorable blog post was about how to win a big promotion and, as usual, it has a lot of good advice.
 But that’s not why I’m sharing it with you.
 I’m sharing it because of the last paragraph:

 Don’t give up

 I think this is such good and important advice.
-It’s often tempting to think that people who’ve had career success have never had setbacks or never been told “No.” But, as Patty so well illustrates with her own stats, the most successful people often hear “no” way more often than they hear “yes”!
+It’s often tempting to think that people who’ve had career success have never had setbacks or never been told “No.” But, as Patty so well illustrates with her own stats, the most successful people often hear “no” way more often than they hear “yes.”

 Job searches are hard and being turned down is really, really hard.
 It takes courage to put yourself in a position where you might be rejected.
 And there’s no doubt that the stress of looking for work is generally more profound than the stress associated with internal advancement.
 But in either case it’s important to remember that rejection is part of the game – a very not-fun part, to be sure, but necessary.
-Ironically I’ve found that being rejected had the effect of inoculating me and making it easier for me to bounce back from the next rejection keep moving forward.
+Ironically I’ve found that being rejected had the effect of inoculating me and making it easier for me to bounce back from the next rejection to keep moving forward.

 So my advice is to keep going.
 Raise your hand.
 Keep putting yourself out there.
 The rejections will sting but the “yes” will come.
 And when it does, it will be worth it.